MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-operator-connect.md

   - In the United States, emergency calls from that client are automatically routed to the PSAP serving that geographic location.
   - In Canada, all emergency calls are screened by a national call center before transferring the call to the PSAP serving that geographic location.

-- If a Teams client isn't located at a tenant-defined dynamic emergency location, emergency calls from that client are screened by a national call center to determine the location of the caller before transferring the call to the PSAP serving that geographic location.
+- If a Teams client isn't located at a tenant-defined dynamic emergency location and the client isn't a Common Area Phone, emergency calls from that client are screened by a national call center to determine the location of the caller before transferring the call to the PSAP serving that geographic location.

 - If an emergency caller is unable to update their emergency location to the screening center, the call is transferred to the PSAP serving the caller's registered address.